-Notes to Financial Statements December 31, 2014 and 2013 (in Canadian dollars)
+Notes to Financial Statements December 31, 2015 and 2014

 4. Significant Accounting Policies

 The accounting policies set out below have been applied consistently to all years presented in these financial statements, unless otherwise indicated.

 (a) Foreign currency translation

 Transactions denominated in foreign currencies are translated into the functional currency of the Company at exchange rates prevailing at the transaction dates (spot exchange rates).
 Monetary assets and liabilities are retranslated at the exchange rates at the reporting date.